 In order to ensure continual improvement of monitoring programs for future projects, information and results from past monitoring programs were reviewed to better understand the effects of transmission line construction on the biophysical and socio-economic components of the environment.
-This results in a reduction of project specific residual effects through project-based mitigation which demonstrates a commitment to continual improvement and sustainable development.
+This results in a reduction of project specific residual effects through project-based mitigation, which demonstrates a commitment to continual improvement and sustainable development.

-Past and current Manitoba Hydro projects that have implemented extensive monitoring programs include the Wuskwatim Transmission Project (2008 to 2012) and the Bipole III Transmission Project (currently two years of monitoring completed).
-Recently, the Environmental Monitoring Plan was initiated for the Keeyask Transmission project and Lake Winnipeg East System Improvement transmission project (one year each).
+Past and current Manitoba Hydro projects that have implemented extensive monitoring programs include the Wuskwatim Transmission Project (2008 to 2012), the Bipole III Transmission Project, the Keeyask Transmission project and the Lake Winnipeg East System Improvement transmission project.